-Single Survey Due to the decorative finishes found over some surfaces within the property we could not inspect the areas below and cannot fully comment on their condition
+Due to decorative finishes fitted over some surfaces within the property we could not inspect areas below and as such cannot comment upon their condition.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.